cms-ttbarAC/ttbarAC_skim/README.md

 Write a text file that contains the datasets you would like to process, see `test/crab_datasets-data.txt` and `test/crab_datasets-mc.txt` as examples (or you can use these files).
 Then, execute the script with your datsets text file as a command-line argument:
 ```
-python crab-submit-multiple.py <datasets.txt>
+python crab-submit-multiple.py <datasets.txt> <year>
 ```
-If no command-line argument is given, a default file will be chosen.
+If no command-line argument is given, a default file & year will be chosen.
 This script will loop through the different datasets and submit crab jobs for each one.
 _Note: the text file needs to be written such that each sample has a 'nickname' that can be used to create the crab directory.
-The example text files include this structure -- replicate it if you write your own file!_
+The example text files include this structure -- replicate it if you write your own file!
+Example:_
+`ttbar /TT_TuneCUETP8M2T4_13TeV-powheg-pythia8/RunIISummer16MiniAODv2-PUMoriond17_80X_mcRun2_asymptotic_2016_TrancheIV_v6-v1/MINIAODSIM`
+_`ttbar` is the nickname, and `/TT.../MINIAODSIM` is the sample_

 ### Single Submission
 _The following method is not recommended.
 Instead, if you want to only submit one sample, use the method described in "Multiple Submission" and fill your text file with only 1 dataset._